 The Arizona State University Mollusk Collection (ASUMOC) is curated by volunteer and avid shell enthusiast, Dale Snyder.
 It consists of approximately 140,000 shell specimens, and includes members from five of the seven classes of the phylum Mollusca.

 The Mammalogy Collection (ASUMAC) contains approximately 9,300 specimens representing more than 160 species, with a geographic concentration in the southwestern United States and northwestern Mexico.
 The research collection represents the second-largest mammal collection in Arizona.

 The Ornithology Collection (ASUORC) at the ASU Natural History Collections contains approximately 2,000 specimens representing more than 300 species, with a geographic concentration in the southwestern United States and northwestern Mexico, with some Neotropical representation as well.

 The ASU Lichen Herbarium (ASU) is among the ten largest collections of lichenized fungi in the US; it contains some 115,000 specimens.
 The collection has a particularly strong focus on the Greater Sonoran Desert Region [northwestern Mexico: Baja California, Baja California Sur, Sonora, western Chihuahua and northern Sinaloa; and southwestern USA, Arizona, southern California].

-The Arizona State University Vascular Plant Herbarium (ASU) is the second largest in the Arid Southwest with over 300,000 specimens, including one of the best collections of Cactaceae in the world.
-We are particularly proud of our vouchers of chromosomal counts for thousands of taxa.
+The Arizona State University Vascular Plant Herbarium (ASU) is among the most important in the greater Sonoran Desert region with over 315,000 specimens.
+We are particularly proud of our holdings of Cactaceae which include over 1,100 chromosome counts.